 How Can I Get Rid of...

-Call EL Harvey at 800-321-3002 to schedule an appliance pick-up for items like stoves, refrigerators, microwaves, washing machines, dryers, air conditioners, dehumidifiers, and water heaters.
-Call by 3 pm the day before your regular trash day for collection on your regular trash day.
+Call Capitol Waste Services at 617-569-1718 to schedule an appliance pick-up for items like stoves, refrigerators, microwaves, washing machines, dryers, air conditioners, dehumidifiers, and water heaters.
+Call by 3 PM the day before your regular trash day for collection on your regular trash day.

 You must use a licensed asbestos removal contractor to dispose of asbestos.
 Check the Yellow Pages for licensed contractors.